Violent Radicalization and Homegrown Terrorism Prevention Act of 2007: House

 Representative Ron Paul (R - TX), who was not present at the time of the vote, subsequently rose on the House floor to express his opposition to the bill.

 Senate

 The bill was introduced to the Senate on August 2, 2007, as Senate Bill 1959, and has been referred to the Committee on Homeland Security and Governmental Affairs.
 The Bill was introduced by Sen. Susan Collins (R-ME), and has been co-sponsored by Sen. Norm Coleman (R-MN).

-The Senate bill was reported dead by the Bill of Rights Defense Committee and CQ Politics.